dark-kitt/wordpress-theme-vue/README.md

 </VirtualHost>
 ```

-As you can see we deny the access for the `./web/app/themes/example/config` directory.
-This is important because we need a save area to configure our project front-end.
+As you can see we deny the access for the `./web/app/themes/example/config` directory in the **vhosts.conf** file.
+This is important because we need a save area to configure our front-end project.
 But there is also another way to do it.
 If you don't prefer to extend your Apache `vhosts.conf` file, you can also add a `.htaccess` file that includes `Deny from all` inside of the `./web/app/themes/example/config` directory.

 Afterward, your folder/file structure should look like this.
 ```text